ADGEfficiency/dsr-rl/PITCHME.md

 Not setting `next_observation = observation`

 Not setting online & target network variables the same at the start of an experiment

 ---
+### Mistakes DSR students have made in RL projects

+Since I started teaching in Batch 10 we have had three RL projects

+Saving agent brain
+- not saving the optimizer state

+Using too high a learning rate
+- learning rate is always important!!!

+---
 ### Hyperparameters